dgilland/pydash/DEVGUIDE.rst

 ::

-    inv unit
+    inv test

-To run unit tests and builds:
+To build the package and documentation, then run linters and unit tests:

 ::

-    inv test
+    inv ci

 Test on All Supported Python Versions